MrMoDDoM/MuHi/README.md

 With the version 1.0, MuHi is now a stand alone application intended to be the "caller" of other application.
 It sends keystroke based on eye status: the key is presed and released quikly, and not hold down.
 As example application, the "Writer" is now a stand alone application too.
 It behaves exactly like in the 0.5 version, with the difference that now you have to different thread running.

+There also some command-line options:
+- -h             Print this help and exit
+- -d             Activate the debug mode: in this mode the source frame and some information are displayed
+- -s             Activate the streaimg mode: this way MuHi will continuosly output the status of eyes, and not only on change
+- -c NUM         Select the webcam index.
+0 is normally the internal/default and 1 is the first USB cam connected.
+- -k XXXXXX      SIX and ONLY SIX charater to set as custom key sent on event.
+They stand for:
+--         FIRST:          Both eye are open
+--         SECOND:         Rigth eye is close, left is open --         THIRD:          Rigth eye is open, left is close --         FOURTH:         Both eye are close
+--         FIFTH:          Temporary error (e.g. face not found, wating frame, ecc) --         SIXTH:          Critical error, shut everything down.

 This is how MuHi probably will interact with other application, and maybe with customizable key with different applications